Gone are the days when you could simply include “Microsoft Word” or “Data Management” in the skills and work experience sections of your resume.

 - Managing team schedules.

-As you can see, organizational skills aren’t just limited to a physical organization such as administrative work.
+As you can see, organizational skills aren’t just limited to physically organizing files or online documents.
 Other types of organization skills include teamwork (e.g. collaboration) and planning (e.g. decision making).

 Check out this skill in practice: